-In September, 1996, three friends and I were all set to hike Peru’s Cordillera Huayhuash circuit.
+The Huayhuash and I have a long history.
+In September of 1996, three friends and I were all set to hike the circuit, which at that time was relatively unknown.
 Topographic maps had been found, supplies had been bought, and transport to the trailhead arranged.

 As a result of the tragedy, we were informed that the area was “unsafe for foreigners at the present time.”
 Handing over some cash is one thing, potentially being shot is another matter entirely.
 After discussing the situation, the four of us decided to postpone the trip and instead do a couple of shorter hikes in the nearby Cordillera Blanca range.

-Eighteen years later I returned to hike the Cordillera Huayhuash circuit.
+Eighteen years later in 2014, I returned to Peru to hike the Cordillera Huayhuash circuit.

-Note: All information has been updated as of November, 2017.
-This article is primarily geared towards hikers doing the Huayhuash Circuit independently.
+Note: All information has been updated as of December, 2017.

 - 8 – 10 days

-- If you are hiking the Huayhuash (pronounced why-wash – sort of appropriate for a multi-day hike, no?) independently, the amount of time needed to complete the circuit can vary considerably from person to person.
+- If you are hiking the Huayhuash independently, the amount of time needed to complete the circuit can vary considerably from person to person.
 Factors such as pack weight, high altitude experience, fitness, acclimatization and side trips, all need to be taken into account when estimating how long it’s going to take you.
 For more details, see the FAQ section.

 Start / Finish: